 During the strike, SEIU 99 members voiced their frustration, revealing that many work two or three jobs to make ends meet.
 In this regard, many shared that they struggle to afford housing in a city where the average rent for a one-bedroom apartment exceeds $2,800 a month.
 Furthermore, nearly a quarter of SEIU members report facing hunger at some point.

 Despite having $5 billion in reserves, the unions have faced challenges in contract negotiations, which prompted support by several local and state politicians, including former LAUSD superintendent Austin Beutner.
-Beutner points out that the district had the capacity to afford a wage increase, highlighting the vital roles SEIU 99 workers played during the pandemic in feeding children who relied on school meals even when instruction had moved online.
+Beutner points out that the district could afford a wage increase, highlighting SEIU 99 workers’ vital roles during the pandemic in feeding children who relied on school meals even when instruction had moved online.

 The support, however, was met with opposition.
 Stuart Waldman, president of the Valley Industry & Commerce Association and a private LA28 Olympics Organizing Committee member, tweeted his opposition to UTLA’s involvement in the strike, claiming that the union does not care about kids and that “the entire strike was theater.”

 This is not the first strike to occur in LAUSD.
 In 2019, UTLA led a six-day walkout to protest large class sizes, the district’s funding of charter schools, and a lack of resources and support provided to teachers and students.
 The strike was successful in obtaining more concessions from the district.